 It is autobiographical.
 The author, Robert Pirsig, was a child prodigy with an IQ of 170, but developed mental problems and underwent electroshock therapy that largely wiped out his previous personality and memories.
 So did the unnamed narrator.
 Pirsig died this past April at age 88.

-The book is a first-person description of a long-distance motorcycle trip with his son and two friends to Bozeman, Montana,where he was a professor of rhetoric at Montana State University before the electroshock therapy.
+The book is a first-person description of a long-distance motorcycle trip with his young son and two friends to Bozeman, Montana,where he was a professor of rhetoric at Montana State University before the electroshock therapy.
 They stay with old friends who knew him then, but haven’t seen him since.
 His two traveling companions turn back for home while he and his son continue on to the West Coast.

 We get to know his son, Chris, and it comes as a shock to learn from a Google reference that the real Chris was killed in a 1979 mugging when he was only 22.